ParaView Tutorial

 If you wish to add a clock or text and to save your animation please follow the steps 5. and 6. from the previous section.

-State File Adaptation
+State File Adaptation (PV 5.12.0)

-0. Download state file (optional)
+0. Download State File (optional)

 Go back to the Movies Page and download the state file by clicking Download State File below the desired animation.
 Please be aware of the ParaView version used to create this state file since there might be trouble with backward compatibility between versions.